-With summer ending in Longview, now is an ideal time to get ahead on air conditioner maintenance.
+With summer ending in Longview, now is a good time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be blocked with mud and yard refuse.
-This buildup can reduce your unit’s efficiency and cause it to stop working.
-Or make it wear out sooner.
+If you haven’t washed it recently, it could be full of dust and yard refuse.
+This accumulation can decrease your unit’s efficiency and cause it to malfunction.
+Or require replacement faster.

-We advise having your air conditioning system professionally serviced once a year.
+We advise having your air conditioning system professionally tuned-up once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on electric expenses.
+A clean unit can be more energy efficient, which could save you money on electric expenses.

-Routine AC maintenance also helps our technicians spot and handle small issues before they develop into expensive problems.
+Routine AC maintenance also helps our technicians discover and handle slight issues before they become costly problems.

 Related: How to Keep Your Air Conditioner from Failing